kromych/kromych.github.io/stories/2024-10-06-ghcup-macos.md

 ability to program hardware, and Haskell might not be the best tool for any of that.

-All told, hoping to talk about some hardcore stuff on the blog soon!
+All told, hoping to talk about some hardcore system stuff on the blog soon!

 ## Thank you, Yours Truly :)